 Funding for bikeway projects comes from the Council-approved City-Wide Active Modes program, which is part of the Transportation Business Plan and Budget.
 Whenever possible, The City implements bikeway improvements with scheduled road paving to cost-effectively improve the roadway design so it functions better for all users, and install the infrastructure and pavement markings with minimal disruptions.

 Review and Improve Existing Bikeways

 The City also monitors and adjusts existing bikeways based on feedback from 3-1-1 calls, citizen requests to Councillors and dialogue with bikeway users.
-Three existing bikeway routes have been identified for review and improvement in 2015 and 2016:
+The following existing bikeway routes have been identified for review and improvement:

 Please join our email subscription to stay informed about upcoming engagement opportunities, and visit the project web pages for the engagement process for each route.